 Once your child starts playschool, they will begin to see the importance of letters, stories and the alphabet.
-Of course, it is the crossover to big school that really starts their skills, but it does begin earlier with you as well as when they are in playschool.

 Your child’s abilities to write and read begins at home with you giving them the tools to read and write from the time they begin to play in their toddler years.